 It is possible to withdraw from a program once you have been accepted, however it is not encouraged.
-Each program has their own withdrawal and refund procedure, so you will have to contact the Study Abroad Advisor at both your home and destination institution to find out the specific policy.
+Each program has its own withdrawal and refund procedure, so you will have to contact the study abroad advisor at both your home and destination institution to find out the specific policy.

 Living Abroad and Travel Planning

-Each destination and each institution is different!
-You may be staying in a hotel/hostel or you may be staying with a host family.
-Search for a study abroad program to find out the specifics for the program(s) you are interested in.
+Each destination and institution are different!
+You may be staying in a hotel/hostel or with a host family.
+Search for a study abroad program to find out the specifics of the program(s) you are interested in.

-Most home institutions will assist with your application process, the transfer credit process, cultural preparation through pre-departure sessions and orientations and re-adjustment to life as is upon return.
+Most home institutions will assist with your application and transfer credit process.
+They also offer pre-departure sessions and orientations which will help you with cultural preparation through pre-departure sessions and orientations and re-adjustment to life as is upon return.

 Culture shock is a common feeling that many people experience when they are exposed to an unfamiliar culture, way of life, or set of attitudes.
 It is an emotional and behavioural reaction to living and working overseas and involves an adjustment to everything from the food to the language to learning how to mail a letter.

 Adjusting to a new culture can be difficult and frustrating, and at times you may feel depressed or homesick.
-These are completely normal reactions and you are not alone.
+These are completely normal reactions.
+You are not alone.
 The most important thing you can do is talk about your feelings and build a support network for yourself.
 Your home institution and your destination institution both have programs that can help you with this.
 You can also look at our website and travel guide page for other sources.

-Attend workshops, meetings, foreign cultural gatherings or international clubs that can provide the opportunity to meet other students who have studied abroad, as well as international students.
-Share your insights into the daily cultural, academic, political and social realities of life abroad with students who are considering studying abroad; they are certain to be interested in what you have to say.
+Attend workshops, meetings, foreign cultural gatherings or international clubs where you can meet other international students and students who have studied abroad.
+Share your insights into the daily cultural, academic, political and social realities of life abroad with students who are considering studying abroad; they will certainly be interested in what you have to say.